spatulatom/testing-next-13-beta-typescript-tailwind-prisma/README.md

 ## About The Project

-This project explores many different features introduced by the Next.js 13 Beta update, some of them features were not recommended for full scale production just yet (when the app was built in 2023), as this version of Next.js is still being developed and worked on.
+This project explores many different features introduced by the Next.js 13 Beta update.
+Some of these features were not recommended for full-scale production just yet (when the app was built in 2023), as this version of Next.js is still being developed and worked on.

-'Chat room' is a fullstack CRUD app, it consists of the frontend and the backend sections.
-Lines between frontend/backend in case of Next.js 13 Beta are blurred with introduction of server components, yet files that are strictly 'backend' can be found in pages/api and in app/api.
-As for the frontend I am using the new app directory with new server components in it.
+'Chat room' is a fullstack CRUD app, consisting of the frontend and the backend sections.
+Lines between frontend/backend in the case of Next.js 13 Beta are blurred with the introduction of server components, yet files that are strictly 'backend' can be found in pages/api and in app/api.
+As for the frontend, I am using the new app directory with new server components in it.
 <br />

 The app has three main functionalities allowing users to: